 On the General tab the basic language settings, like here

 Name = Spanish

-Keyboard layout = de (for German)
+Keyboard layout = us (for English)

 You can leave Keyboard layout empty if you are not sure about what you are using.
 Parley will then simply take the standard layout of your computer.